SiddhantTandon/SiddhantTandon.github.io/about.md

 ## About Me

 I am a second year M.S.E candidate in Aerospace Engineering at the University of Michigan.
-I graduated from Purdue University with a Bachelor's in Aeronautical and Astronautical Engineering in 2019.
+I graduated from Purdue University with a Bachelor's in Aeronautical and Astronautical Engineering and a Minor in 'Earth, Atmospheric and Planetary Sciences' in 2019.

 My hometown is New Delhi, the capital city of India.
 I have few hobbies like reading books on topics under science, technology, self-help, neuroscience, psychology and business.
 Others include watching Esports (mostly [League of Legends](https://lolesports.com/)), exercising (I follow [AthleanX](https://www.youtube.com/user/JDCav24), [10 min TABATA](https://www.youtube.com/watch?v=L1kS5I99dlM), etc.) and sketching.
 I have also traveled to many countries and think of myself as a global citizen.